sideye/conspicuous_consumption/log.md

 6/6
+Overall, I've modified the code to scrape comments.
+I think the URL extension trick scrapes in exactly the first 40 comments.
 Completed:
 - Added some more data collection to current code (scraper_winputs.py): you can refer to the data_test.csv file within the outputs folder of the repo, which scraped 1 particular post with 13 comments (this one: https://www.instagram.com/p/BhJRE1PhUdf/).
 	- Factored code to scrape comments using a new function “single_post_comments”.
 Features collected for each comment are comment id, comment username, comment time, and comment text.
 Each post can be grouped by post_id to see a more coarse value of each post.
 	- Factored code to scrape post caption, with column name “CAPTION”.
 If no caption exists, “N/A” is outputted for that entry.

-Issues:
+	- Implemented regex to scrape hashtags and mentions (tagged users) from post caption and comments.
+However, I am not sure how to implement this into the table (see issues below), so it is currently commented out and not in practice.
+- Updated cavesduroyST current given shortcodes in the script to include the above added columns/features.

+Issues resolved/need to be resolved:
-- Since the output file is in CSV format, the code breaks if either the caption or any comment includes a comma.
-One solution is to remove commas completely from the texts.
+- Since the output file is in CSV format, the output breaks (does not adhere to desired table format) if either the caption or comment includes a comma or new line (\n).
+Currently, I have been changing them to spaces to avoid this; tell me if you want to change it to something else.
-- I have currently scraped the tags of each post and stored them in a list.
+- I have currently scraped the tags and mentions of each post and comment, storing both in lists.
 However, I’m not quite sure how to display them in the current table format.
 - Due to the nature of the table, if a post has no comments, currently it is not outputted at all.
 I've currently dealt with this by adding a "has comments?" column with true/false values to not discount posts without comments.
 If a post has no comments, then its 4 comment columns are marked as "N/A"
+- The like preview (edge_media_preview_like) allows us to scrape the first(?)
+10 users who liked the post.
+I can implement this if you want, although it may not be a representative or accurate sample.
+- Some of the posts have a JSON decoding error: not sure why this is happening.
+Does not appear to be a bug in the scraper.
+Will look into later.

+Next steps
+- Look into JSON decoding error.
+- I think I should be able to download the pictures using this script, if you'd like.
+- Resolve how to store mentions and tags in comments and captions.
+- Determine how to scrape likes.